ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_4/DESCRIPTION.md

 Hamming and Manhattan distances.
 To measure how close a board is to the goal board, we define two notions of distance.
 The Hamming distance betweeen a board and the goal board is the number of tiles in the wrong position.
 The Manhattan distance between a board and the goal board is the sum of the Manhattan distances (sum of the vertical and horizontal distance) from the tiles to their goal positions.
 Comparing two boards for equality.
 Two boards are equal if they are have the same size and their corresponding tiles are in the same positions.
 The equals() method is inherited from java.lang.Object, so it must obey all of Java’s requirements.

 Neighboring boards.
 The neighbors() method returns an iterable containing the neighbors of the board.
-Depending on the location of the blank square, a board can have 2, 3, or 4 neighbors
+Depending on the location of the blank square, a board can have 2, 3, or 4 neighbors.